 My own researches allowed me to compile a list of members up to 1972 which was augmented by a hand written list given to me by Robbie the Pict, who had asked a former member for an update to my list.
 It goes without saying that this supplementary list cannot be verified.
 LINK

-The Spec does not give out information regarding members, I have asked.
+The Spec does not give out information regarding current members, I have asked.

 It should also be noted that the Spec can air-brush out members who they disapprove of.
 This is what they did to Thomas Addis Emmet in 1897 when it was learnt that he had sent treasonous correspondence to France while a member.
 LINK